Skip to content

 Denver, Colorado

-Alongside Nobu Matsuhisa and the ownership team, R+B set out to create a space that continues to evolve the concept of the Matsuhisa culture.
+Alongside Nobu Matsuhisa and the ownership team, R+B created an environment that continues to evolve the concept of the Matsuhisa culture.
 Reflecting on their Japanese travel experience, R+B Principals created a clear design concept that is centered on traditional Japanese culture: thoughtful, unique, humble and purposeful.
 The dining experience is elevated with exquisitely detailed materials of a muted, natural palette.

 I really enjoyed the process from beginning to end with the entire design team of very talented people.
 Great job!
 We all created a killer restaurant for thousands of people to enjoy for many years to come. – Todd Clark, Matsuhisa Partner and Director of Operations